-The Zuiderzee Route (LF21, LF22, LF23) is a round trip around the former Zuiderzee that starts and finishes in Amsterdam.
+The LF Zuiderzee Route is a round trip around the former Zuiderzee that starts and finishes in Amsterdam.
 The City Route (LF2) goes from Amsterdam to Brussels.
-The River Bank Route (LF7) and the Flevo Route (LF20) pass through Amsterdam on the way.
+The River Bank Route (LF7) passes through Amsterdam on the way.

 You can cycle a LF route as separate long-distance route, or - as the LF routes form a network across Holland - combine them into a route of your own.
 Combining the LF routes often gives you a more varied route and allows you to get back to your starting point.

 Example of a round trip from Amsterdam using the national long-distance cycle network

 For an overview of all the national long-distance routes and how the network works, go to: National long-distance cycle network.